 What Can Cause the Nails to Stop Growing on a Child?

 The speed of nail development modifications throughout a person’s lifetime.
 Infant nails grow more slowly than adult nails, but children’s nails grow more quickly than those of adults.
 Nails have the tendency to grow the fastest in between the ages of 10 and 14.
 After that, development begins to slow, and continues to slow with age.

 Toenails grow more gradually than fingernails, and the development rate of each fingernail likewise varies.
 The nail on the pinky finger grows the slowest.
 The thumbnail also grows relatively slowly.
 On the majority of people, the nails on the main and middle fingers grow the fastest.
 In general, the distinction in development is quite small, and is determined in tenths of a millimeter.

 Handedness can also impact nail growth, so the nails on your dominant hand grow faster than those on the non-dominant hand.
 Furthermore, individuals who use their hands a lot every day have the tendency to have faster nail development than individuals who do not use their hands much.

 The weather can impact nail development.
 Nails grow quicker in warm weather than they carry out in cold weather.

 The American Academy of Dermatology explains that a hormone imbalance can cause nails to grow more slowly.
 Nevertheless, hormones can impact nail development in healthy people also.
-For example, women have the tendency to experience faster nail development during pregnancy and slower nail growth during lactation.
-Women also may experience faster nail development right prior to menstruation begins.
+For example, women tend to experience faster nail development during pregnancy and slower nail growth during lactation.
+Women also may experience more rapid nail development right before menstruation begins.